rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 of the section it declares.
 That is, none of those sections that are declared inside of a type-1 sectioning node are allowed to reach past such a sectioning node.
 Consequently, those inner sections always have to be closed first, regardless of any modifier.
-And, because of that, such a modifier can only affect those open sections that are presequent to the type-1 sectioning node's enter event.
+And, because of that, such a modifier can only have an effect on those open sections that are presequent to the type-1 sectioning node's enter event.

 However, and in contrary to the above case, the corresponding sectioning node, and all of its inner content nodes are already associated.
-That is, such a modifier can no longer change the association of the sectioning node (i.e. associate with a different parent section) or the association of its inner content nodes.
+That is, such a modifier can no longer change the association of the sectioning node (i.e. associate with a different parent section), or the association of its inner content nodes.
 Consequently, such a modifier can only affect subsequent nodes and sections.